AlphaSue/clean_data_course_proj/README.md

 >A markdown file that a code book that describes the variables, the data, and the transformations and work that I performed to clean up the data.

-*README.md
+* README.md

 >This file.
 It explains how the scripts work, contents of the repository, and how the contents are connected.

 Additional information
 ----------------------

-The data used in the project represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data utilized here represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

+It was provided for this project by the instructors.